fabrikschleichach/BEXIS2_Documents/Manuals/Get Started/Manual.md

 ## 1 General Information

-*BETA-FOR Data* is the general Data Platform of BETA-FOR.
+*BETA-FOR Data* is the Data Platform of BETA-FOR.
 For all data created within BETA-FOR there should be a Dataset in *BETA-FOR Data*.

 In BEXIS2, data is stored and managed as part of a **Dataset**.
 You can think of a Dataset as a container for the (primary) data on the one hand, and the metadata on the other.